-As of January 31, 2019 As
+As of January 31, 2019

-(In thousands) Actual Adjusted(1)
+Actual As Adjusted(1)

-Cash and cash equivalents \$ 74,347 \$
+\$ 74,347 \$

-Total assets 119,966
+119,966

-Total liabilities 53,930
+53,930

-Accumulated deficit (104,752)
+(104,752)

-Total stockholders' equity 66,036
+66,036

+Actual \$ 74,347 119,966 53,930 (104,752)

 (1) The as adjusted column in the balance sheet data table above gives effect to the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the offering price range on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
 Each \$1.00 increase or decrease in the assumed initial public offering price would increase or decrease the amount of our as adjusted cash and cash equivalents, total assets and total stockholders' equity by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions payable by us.
 An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our as adjusted cash and cash equivalents, total assets and total stockholders' equity by \$ assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions payable by us.